wlusink/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

     category: docs
 ---

-There are some advanced features in the blueprints which allow you to extend them and to have dynamic fields.
+In this page, we will take a look at some of the advanced features available in blueprints which allow you to extend their functionality and utilize dynamic fields.

 ## Defining Validation Rules